Northern Institute of Technology Management

 The Northern Institute of Technology Management (NIT) is an educational institute located in Hamburg.
-The institute was founded in 1998 by 40 professors of the Hamburg University of Technology (TUHH).
+The institute was founded in 1998 by 40 professors of the Hamburg University of Technology TUHH.
 The first president of the NIT was the renowned scientist and former president of the TUHH, Hauke Trinks.
 The institute was originally founded with the name „Northern Institute of Technology“, which was extended with the addition of „Management“ in December 2007.

 International Engineers, scientists, and graduates of business-related studies complete the program at the NIT and learn to master leadership and management tasks responsibly and sustainably.
 The NIT's motto is “BE THE CHANGE”.
 The institute offers an English-language master's program in Technology Management (M.A. and MBA) as well as various professional training courses and workshops.

 Study Program

-The study program Technology Management is accredited by the Foundation for International Business Administration Accreditation (FIBAA) and the Deutschen Akkreditierungsrat.
+The study program Technology Management is accredited by the Foundation for International Business Administration Accreditation (FIBAA) and the Deutschen Akkreditierungsrat and is an official study program of the Hamburg University of Technology TUHH.
 The program takes approximately 24 to 30 months to finish and is completed entirely in the English language.
 The institute educates German and international students to become technology managers.
 Every October, between 25 and 37 students start the Technology Management study program and graduate with a Master or an MBA.
 There are several options for the NIT study program: